carbontracking/STRUK/README.md

 - install node.js
 - install npm.js
 - install git
+- Create OAUTH accounts for Facebook / Google / Twitter etc. if you wish to use them
+  - Facebook
+  - Google
+  - Twitter
 - sudo apt-get update
 - sudo apt-get install mysql-server
   - Create the user that will be used by upscribers (to be used in configuring variables later)